A Unified Framework of Constrained Robust Submodular Optimization with Applications: Robust-SubMax

-Krause et al~\cite{krause08robust} show that \textsc{Robust-SubMax} is inapproximable upto any polynomial factor unless P = NP even with cardinality constraints. \cite{anari2019robust} extend this to matroid and knapsack constraints. \cite{krause08robust, anari2019robust} provide a bi-criteria approximation factor of $(1 - \epsilon, O(\log l/\epsilon))$ for cardinality constraints.
-For Matroid constraints, they provide bi-criteria algorithms by creating a union of $O(\log l/\epsilon)$ independent sets, with the union set having a guarantee of $1 - \epsilon$.
+\cite{krause08robust} show that \textsc{Robust-SubMax} is inapproximable (in a single criteria manner) upto any polynomial factor unless P = NP even with cardinality constraints.
+This is in contrast to \textsc{Robust-SubMin}, which achieves bounded approximation factors (Section 3). \cite{krause08robust} provide a bi-criteria approximation factor for \textsc{Robust-SubMax} under a single cardinality constraint. \cite{anari2019robust} extend this to matroid and knapsack constraints. \cite{krause08robust,anari2019robust} provide a bi-criteria approximation factor of $(1 - \epsilon, O(\log k/\epsilon))$ for cardinality constraints.
+For Matroid constraints, they provide bi-criteria algorithms by creating a union of $O(\log k/\epsilon)$ independent sets, with the union set having a guarantee of $1 - \epsilon$.
 This result can be extended to multiple matroid constraints~\cite{anari2019robust}.
-Anari et al~\cite{anari2019robust} also obtained a $(1 - \epsilon, O(\log l/\epsilon))$ approximation for a single knapsack constraint.
-In the following theorem, we provide a bi-criteria approximation for \textsc{Robust-SubMax} under multiple knapsack constraints.\looseness-1
+Anari et al~\cite{anari2019robust} also obtained a $(1 - \epsilon, O(\log k/\epsilon))$ approximation for a single knapsack constraint.
+In the following theorem, we complete the picture of \textsc{Robust-SubMax} by providing a bi-criteria approximation for \textsc{Robust-SubMax} under multiple knapsack constraints.
+In particular, we consider the following problem:

-\begin{theorem} Using a modified greedy algorithm, we achieve a $(1 - \epsilon, O(l.\mbox{ln }\frac{l}{\epsilon}))$ bi-criteria approximation for \textsc{Robust-SubMax} under $l$ knapsack constraints.
-Using the continuous greedy algorithm, we can achieve an improved factor of $(1 - \epsilon, O(\mbox{ln }\frac{l}{\epsilon}))$ for the same problem. \end{theorem} Since the greedy algorithm does not work directly for multiple knapsack constraints, we convert the problem first into a single knapsack constraint which provides the bi-criteria approximation.
+Here $w_i$ are modular functions. \begin{theorem} Using a modified greedy algorithm, we achieve a $(1 - \epsilon, O(l.\mbox{ln }\frac{k}{\epsilon}))$ bi-criteria approximation for \textsc{Robust-SubMax} under $l$ knapsack constraints.
+Using the continuous greedy algorithm, we can achieve an improved factor of $(1 - \epsilon, O(\mbox{ln }\frac{k}{\epsilon}))$ for the same problem. \end{theorem} Since the greedy algorithm does not work directly for multiple knapsack constraints, we convert the problem first into a single knapsack constraint which provides the bi-criteria approximation.
 The approximation is worse by a factor $l$.
-Using the continuous greedy algorithm similar to~\cite{anari2019robust} and the rounding scheme of~\cite{kulik2009maximizing} we achieve the tight approximation guarantee. \arxiv{ \begin{proof} We start with the optimization problem:
+Next, we use the continuous greedy algorithm, in a manner similar to~\cite{anari2019robust} and with the rounding scheme of~\cite{kulik2009maximizing}, to achieve the tight approximation factor of $(1 - \epsilon, O(\mbox{ln }\frac{k}{\epsilon}))$.
+Note that this bound is independent of the number of knapsack constraints $l$. \arxiv{ \begin{proof} We start with the optimization problem: